aws/aws-aspnet-cognito-identity-provider/docs/3-User Management.md

 Task<IdentityResult> AdminConfirmSignUpAsync(TUser user);
 ```

-Please note that this does not confirm the medium used to receive the confirmation token (phone number or email).
+**Note: this does not confirm the medium used to receive the confirmation token (phone number or email).**

 ## Resend the CognitoUser sign up confirmation token